Ladysnake/Illuminations/README.md

 The spawn rate percentage multiplier.
 Does not affect eyes in the dark.
 0% Disables illuminations, 1000% Multiplies the amount of illuminations appearing by 10.

+### Firefly White Alpha

+Changes the Alphachannel of the Firefly centre glow.

 ### First Person Cosmetics